Past Race Photos

 - If you've registered for Parks programs in the past, you can just enter your password, or if you're like me, click one of the "Forgot" buttons.

-- Hate the interwebs?
+- Hate registering over the interwebs?
 We have paper.
-Download a form above, pick one up at the parks office, the Arne Hanna Aquatic Center, your local running store or contact me and I'll mail one right to your mail box.
+Download a form (ßLink to Reg Form) above, pick one up at the parks office, the Arne Hanna Aquatic Center, your local running store or send a message to Lromo@cob.org (ßLink to Lromo@cob.org) and have a form sent to your in-box.

 - There's lots of street parking in the downtown area and in the gravel lots on the 1000 block of Cornwall Ave.

-- There are pay lots very close to the start finish.
-You are welcome to pay at any of these lots.
+- If your wallet's fat, there are pay lots very close to the start finish.

-- The top 3 male and female in each race will be given engraved glass trophies.
+- The top 3 male and female in each race awarded engraved trophy like products.

 - There are 32 divisions where a person could conceivably finish in the top 3.
 There are no formal awards for these divisions.
 However, calories from tacos, bacon and dairy will not be counted for a period of 24 hours.